top of page

 Phonology Unit 5 Interactive Guide: The Sounds of Y

 Why oh why does <y> have so many roles?
 Despite the fact that we teach our kindergarteners that "<y> says /y/", this is the least common role of the versatile<y>.
 Far more often, <y> functions as a vowel.
 Luckily, <y> isn't capricious and generally follows the rules below.
-Below is the interactive Unit Plan where you can links to lessons.
-Each blog post includes the typical grouping, methodology, suggested duration, and rationale.
-The PDF column will take you to directly
+Below is the interactive Unit Plan where you can links to lessons, the typical grouping, methodology, suggested duration, and rationale.
+The PDF column will take you to directly to TPT.
+You can downloa

 Jackie K.